RayHackett/enzymm/README.md

 `EnyzMM` is academic software but relies on many previous approaches.

 `EnzyMM` itself can not yet be cited but a preprint is in preparation.
-We inted to publish during the summer of 2025.
+We intend to publish during the summer of 2025.

 We kindly ask you to cite both:
 - PyJess for instance as: